1itvinka/11ty-scss-starter/README.md

 🔗 [Demo](https://11ty-scss-starter.anastasiya.dev/)

-Kick off your "desing to layout" project with this simple boilerplate.
+Kick off your "desing to HTML/SCSS" project with this simple boilerplate.

 - Split HTML into separate files.
 - Reuse snippets in your HTML.